liya2001/PyCharm-monokai/README.md

 ![python-monokai-new](python-monokai-new.png)

-# How to use
+# How to Use

+- Jar
-- Download PyCharm-monokai.jar
+  - download python-monokai-new.jar
   - PyCharm -> File -> Import Settings -> Select Jar
+- icls
+  - download and use python-monokai-new.icls

 # Original Version